jwhogg/jwhogg.github.io/content/articles/getting_an_ml_jpb.md

 ---
-title: 'Notes on: Getting an ML job'
+title: 'Notes on: Applying for jobs within tech/ML'
 date: 2024-05-23T13:07:04+01:00
 date: "2024-05-23"
 draft: false
 readTime: true
 toc: true
 ---

+A collection of notes about articles I found useful when applying for jobs.
+Hopefully these can be of some use to others also.

 [Summary of this article / video](https://www.mrdbourke.com/get-a-machine-learning-job/)